 Native to Europe but naturalized in North America.
-Of the species described here, Poa pratensis is the best-known cool-season lawn grass.
-Leaves of all have distinctive boat-prow tip.
+Poa pratensis is the best-known cool-season lawn grass.
+Leaves of all have a distinctive boat-prow tip.

 This is a beautiful, fine-textured, blue-green lawn grass that comes in many selections.
 At its best in cold-winter climates, but often used as a nurse grass in blends with other turf grasses such as perennial rye.
-Mow at 2 to 2 1/2 in. (dwarf forms can be mowed lower).
+Mow at 2–2 1/2 in. (dwarf forms can be mowed lower).
 Use alone or in a mixture with other grasses.

 The original is probably a cross between L. dentata and L. angustifolia, occurring w...

 This wispy, free-flowering European native thrives in summer borders, where its cornflower-like blooms...